ka-petrov/LibSRM/README.md

 To build C++ lib and tests:
   > cd libsrm && cmake . && make

-To use python bindings copy limsrm.so (or .dll for Windows) to ./pysrm.
+To use python bindings copy libsrm.so (or .dll for Windows) to ./pysrm.
 See usage example in srm_test.py.

 ---